Singer Frank Ocean cancels Australian shows due to vocal injury

 Ocean, 25, had been scheduled to perform in Melbourne on Friday, followed by shows in Sydney on Monday and Tuesday.

-It is not known if Ocean will be able to perform at the Osheaga Festival in Montreal on Aug.
-3 or OVO Music Festival in Toronto on Aug.
-4, the singer’s publicist said.
-(Reporting by Eric Kelsey; Editing by Piya Sinha-Roy and Bill Trott)
+It is not known if Ocean will be able to perform at the Osheaga Festival in Montreal on August 3 or OVO Music Festival in Toronto on August 4, the singer’s publicist said.